Missouri DWI Law

 DWI stands for Driving While Intoxicated.
 The intoxication, in this case, can stem from either alcohol or other drugs.

-As a basis for comparison, typically an ounce of hard liquor, one domestic beer, or a five-ounce glass of wine will elevate your blood alcohol level by 0.02%.
+As a basis for comparison, an ounce of hard liquor, one domestic beer, or a five-ounce glass of wine will elevate your blood alcohol level by 0.02%.
 So, for a majority of people, four drinks will put someone over the legal limit.

 What if I’m under 21?

-The legal limit for alcohol allowed in your system while operating a motor vehicle is 0.02%, or approximately one drink per the levels listed above.
+The legal limit for alcohol allowed in your system while operating a motor vehicle is 0.02% or approximately one drink per the levels listed above.

 If the officer asks me to step out of the car to do a field sobriety test, may I refuse?

 You must get out of the car, but you may refuse to participate in the field sobriety test.
-There are no legal consequences from declining to participate in the field portion of any sobriety tests.
+There are no legal consequences from declining to participate in the field portion of sobriety tests.
 You should request to speak to an attorney before submitting to the field sobriety test.

 What exactly is a field sobriety test?